Grant-Nelson/WhyComment/Solution.md

 the comment out-of-date, you are either abusing a method or the comment was poorly written.

 *Note: The Heavy Hitters problem has been used by many companies as an interview question.
-If I used this during an interview, I would ask, "what could be done to improve this code?"
+If I used this during an interview, I would ask, "What could be done to improve this code?"
-The answer I'm looking for isn't example usage or unit-test (both good) but what I'm looking for is someone who realizes their code is used by other people and other people need comments to understand why you wrote that code.*
+The answer I'm looking for isn't example usages or unit-tests (both good) but what I'm looking for is someone who realizes their code is used by other people and other people need comments to understand why you wrote that code.*